biostat0903/RNAseq-Data-Analysis/README.md

 # RNAseq-Data-Analysis
 The repository includes the algorithms for RNA-Seq data analysis, including differentially expressed (DE) and gene-pathway interactions (GPI).
+The two methods are based on [R](https://cran.r-project.org/mirrors.html).
+R, a free and open source software, is widely used in statistical and biological data analysis. <br>

 ## [isoVCT](https://peerj.com/articles/3797/)

 Variance Component Test with isoform (isoVCT) is an algorithm for identifying the DE genes for next generation seqencing (NGS) data.
 It can also automatically select a suitable distribution (Poisson or Negative Binomial) of each gene.

 ### Getting Started
-First, you will need to install [R](https://cran.r-project.org/mirrors.html) as well as the packages listed under the requirements header below.
-All of the packages you can download from CRAN package. <br>
+You should download the packages listed under the requirements header below.
+All of the packages you can download from CRAN package.
 The packages are as following： `lme4, pipeR, MASS`.

 ### Support